boots-edu/textbook/source/text/13-Recursion/trees.md

 		return true;
 	} else if (tree.value<value){
 		return treeSearch(tree.right, value);
-	} else {   //must be > value, it is the only posibility left return treeSearch(tree.left, value);
+	} else {   //must be > value, it is the only possibility left return treeSearch(tree.left, value);
 	}
 }